vinkrish/ml-jupyter-notebook/README.md

 |tuple.count('value')|Returns the number of times a specified value occurs in a tuple|
 |tuple.index('value')|Searches the tuple for a specified value and returns the position of where it was found|
 |del tuple|delete the tuple completely|

+## Functional Programming Principles

+- **First Class Functions** : Passing functions as arguments to other functions, returning them as the values from other functions, and assigning them to variables or storing them in data structures.
+- **Pure Functions** : Thus a pure function is a computational analogue of a mathematical function
+    1. Its return value is the same for the same arguments (no variation with local static variables, non-local variables, mutable reference arguments or input streams from I/O devices).
+    2. Its evaluation has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or I/O streams).
+- **Lazy Evaluation** : It is an evaluation strategy which delays the evaluation of an expression until its value is needed (non-strict evaluation) and which also avoids repeated evaluations.
+- **Immutable variables & Objects**
+- **Recursion**
+- **Pattern Matching**

 ## Useful Third-Party Packages